marius-ne/marius-ne/README.md

 Hello!
 I’m Marius, a student in Aerospace Engineering.🚀 I obtained a Double Degree from RWTH Aachen in Germany and École Centrale de Lille in France.
-I speak German, French and English.🇩🇪🇫🇷🇬🇧
+I speak German, French and English. 🇩🇪 🇫🇷 🇬🇧

 Currently I am doing a 6 month internship at the European Space Agency, at their ESTEC establishment in the Netherlands.
 Here I work on Vision Based Navigation for autonomous Guidance, Navigation and Control of Spacecraft.
 This can be applied to Rendezvous and Landing scenarios.